Matth33w/js-adb/readme.md

 // it is equivalent to the -s parameter on the ADB command line. const deviceName = "emulator-5545";

-// don't know which devices are available? no need to worry no more.. console.log(instance.getDeviceList());

 // functions works asynchronously, so make sure to add "await" async function test() {
     await instance.screenshot("picture.png", deviceName);
     await instance.dumpWindowXML(deviceName);
     console.log(await instance.listOfInstalledApps());

+    // don't know which devices are available? no need to worry no more.. console.log(await instance.getDeviceList());
 }

 test();